-Many of the "mathematical discoveries" (or inventions?) produced (blindly) by evolution, depend on mathematical properties of physical structures or processes or problem types, whether they are specific solutions to particular problems (e.g. use of negative feedback control loops), or new construction-kit components that are usable across a very wide range of different species (e.g. the use of a powerful "genetic code", the use of various kinds of learning from experience, the use of new forms of representation for information, use of new physical morphologies to support sensing, or locomotion, or consumption of nutrients etc.)
+Many of the "mathematical discoveries" (or inventions?) produced (blindly) by evolution depend on mathematical properties of physical structures or processes or problem types, whether they are specific solutions to particular problems (e.g. use of negative feedback control loops), or new construction kit' components that are usable across a very wide range of different species (e.g. the use of a powerful "genetic code", the use of various kinds of learning from experience, the use of new forms of representation for information, use of new physical morphologies to support sensing, or locomotion, or consumption of nutrients etc.)

-These mathematical "discoveries" started happening long before there were any humans doing mathematics (which refutes claims that humans create mathematics).
-Many of the discoveries were concerned with what is possible, either absolutely or under certain conditions, or for a particular sort of construction-kit.
+These mathematical "discoveries" started happening long before there were any humans doing mathematics (which refutes claims that mathematics is a human creation).
+Many of the discoveries were concerned with what is possible, either absolutely or under certain conditions, or for a particular sort of construction kit'.
 Other discoveries, closer to what are conventionally thought of as mathematical discoveries, are concerned with limitations on what is possible, i.e. necessary truths.

 Some discoveries are concerned with probabilities derived from statistical learning, but I think the relative importance of statistical learning in biology has been vastly over-rated because of misinterpretations of evidence.
 (To be discussed elsewhere.)

 In particular, the discovery that something important is possible does not require collection of statistics: A single instance suffices.
 And no amount of statistical evidence can show that something is impossible: structural constraints need to be understood.

+There is, however, purely mathematical notion of probability that is defined in terms of ratios of sizes of sets of possibilities, either discrete countable sets or measurable sets.
+An example of the first case is the probability of throwing a total number divisible by five with two dice.
+Another is the probability of getting three heads in succession in ten tosses of a coin.
+In these cases the probability can be calculated from the specification of the problem: no experiments are necessary.

 For human evolution, a particularly important subtype of mathematical discovery was unwitting discovery and use of mathematical (e.g. topological) structures in the environment, a discovery process that starts in human children before they are aware of what they are doing, and in some species without any use of language for communication.
-Examples are discussed in the "Toddler Theorems" document referenced in Note.
-24.
+Examples are discussed in the "Toddler Theorems" document [Sloman 2013c].